boltsparts/BOLTS_archive/doc/openscad/usage.md

     Warning: The standard DIN931 is withdrawn.
 Although withdrawn standards are often still in use, it might be better to use its successor DINEN24014 instead

+### Checking for the version

+BOLTS provides version information to allow a scad file to complain when a unsuitable version of BOLTS is used.
+This is especially important for scad files that are published on the internet.
+Version information comes in two
+flavours: the number of the release, and a date.

+The number of the release can be accessed by calling the function

+    BOLTS_version()

+For a stable release it returns a list with the major and minor version as integers.
+For a development release the string "development" is returned.

+The date can be accessed using the function

+    BOLTS_date()

+and is returned as a list with three integers for the year, the month and the day at which the distribution was exported.